rsta2/circle/README.md

 Circle
 ======

-> This is Step 2 of Circle.
-To get access to Step 1 use the git tag "Step1".
+> This is Step 3 of Circle.
+To get access to Step 1-2 use the git tag "Step1" or "Step2".

 > If you read this file in an editor you should switch line wrapping on.